GodOrGovern/sentiment-analysis/Readme.txt

     plot_{type}_weighted_sentiment() functions plot the weighted sentiment data in each Excel file.

+Next steps:
+    Migrate from excel to google datastore
+    Build google connectivity and functionality
+    Make plotting more dynamic

 main.py:
     Just a quick example of basic use.
 Run to ensure everything is working.